 There was a speaker we were invited to listen to at my organization.
 The topic of his speech was perfection, namely, the pursuit of perfection.
 He believed and wrote a book with the premise that to achieve excellence we must use perfection as the goal.
 Anything less than aiming for perfection is acceptance of mediocrity.
 By accepting these lower standards, he believes the organization is going to be less effective when it could be much better.
 “Practice makes perfect!” was a common theme.

 Practice does not make perfect.
 Practice makes progress.
-I wish I could credit the author of that statement, but where I heard it escapes my memory.
+I wish I could credit the author of that statement, but where I heard it escapes me.
 There are times when the goal of perfection is appropriate.
 Perfection is necessary when there is an almost a singular focus, such as professional athletes and others in very narrow fields.
 An Olympic sprinter most certainly does not accept 99% as good enough.
 Golfers strive for the perfect swing, bread-makers aim for the perfect loaf of bread; the list goes on and on.
 But the vast majority of organizations have way too many tasks to worry about to expect perfection.

 The reality that so many of us struggle with is where do we draw the line between perfection and greatness.
 In addition to this decision, we also must decide what task or core function of the business needs to be focused on to achieve greatness and what can be done “good enough.”
 The “good enough” tasks are so difficult for leaders and managers to allow or to even acknowledge their existence.